AstarNetwork/astar-docs/docs/nodes/collator/secure_setup_guide/secure_connection.md

 ### Generate SSH keys

 :::info
-This guide is build around Azure and PuTTy, in case you want to use OpenSSH follow [this guide](https://medium.com/bld-nodes/securing-ssh-access-to-your-server-cc1324b9adf6).
+This guide is built around Azure and PuTTy, in case you want to use OpenSSH follow [this guide](https://medium.com/bld-nodes/securing-ssh-access-to-your-server-cc1324b9adf6).
 :::

 Open PUTTYGen GUI: